mikejac/node-red-contrib-google-smarthome/README.md

 Example flow:
         See the flow used for the automatic tests [here](test/sh/flows.json)

-#### Other device nodes

-All other device nodes except the Google device are deprecated.
-Please use the Google device node instead.

 #### - Management
 `topic` can be `restart_server`, `report_state` or `request_sync`.